bytedeco/javacv/README.txt

 ==Changes==
+===June 10, 2011===
+ * New `freenect` wrapper and corresponding `OpenKinectFrameGrabber` to capture from Microsoft's Kinect stereo camera using OpenKinect
+ * JavaCV now exposes all C++ functions and classes of OpenCV not covered by the C API
+ * Fixed various erroneous declarations and calls, including those due to changes in JavaCPP

 ===May 11, 2011===
  * Removed `CvMat` object pooling in favor of more efficient `ThreadLocal` objects created by `CvMat.createThreadLocal()`
  * Changed `Marker.getCenter()` back to the centroid, because it has better noise averaging properties and gives in practice more accurate results than the actual center